 Marine picocyanobacteria provide an ideal model system for understanding the evolution of the biogeochemical cycles as the ocean became oxygenated.
-Early evolution of this group took place across the Neoproterozoic-Phanerozoic boundary [63,64], and its physiological, ecological and genomic diversity has been characterized in detail [61,62,124].
-We recently reconstructed the evolution of marine picocyanobacteria and showed that as they colonized the oceans their metabolic core underwent a global remodeling [66] (Fig. 4A).
-Remodeling is most extensive in Prochlorococcus and involves modifications to the pigments and stoichiometry of the photosynthetic machinery [60,62,124-129] as well as to core carbohydrate metabolism, wherein pathways were added for excreting organic carbon from the cell [66] (Fig. 4A).
-The latter is inferred from a range of observations, including: 1) the truncation of metabolic pathways that leave dead ends in the network (Fig. 4A), 2) genomic rearrangements that place export transporters next
+Early evolution of this group took place across the Neoproterozoic-Phanerozoic boundary [60,61], and its physiological, ecological and genomic diversity has been characterized in detail [58,59,120].
+We recently showed that as marine picocyanobacteria colonized the oceans their metabolic core underwent a global remodeling [63] (Fig. 4A).
+Remodeling is most extensive in Prochlorococcus and involves modifications to the pigments and stoichiometry of the photosynthetic machinery [57,59,121-125] as well as to core carbohydrate metabolism, wherein pathways were created for excreting organic carbon from the cell [63] (Fig. 4A).
+The latter is inferred from a range of observations, including: 1) the truncation of metabolic pathways that leave dead ends in the network (Fig. 4A), 2) genomic rearrangements that place export transporters next to core metabolic enzymes, including those that catalyze the final steps of truncated pathways [63], 3) synchronized gene expression of transporter-metabolic enzyme pairs that follow the daily rhythms of solar energy input [126,63] and 4) experimental studies showing excretion of glycolate [127], one of the identified dead end metabolites [Fig. 4A).
+In addition to the low molecular weight carboxylic acids identified in these analyses (Fig. 4A), experiments suggest that Synechococcus and Prochlorococcus also excrete significant amounts of polysaccharides and other high molecular weight compounds [127-130].